diptijani/practise_repo/README.md

 # practise_repo
-This is a Git learning exercises
+This is a Git learning exercise